-Nonsense, as pointed out, is of all times.
+Nonsense, as I have previously pointed out, is a historical constant.
 Every era and culture have their irrational views.
-Interestingly however, whereas blatantly irrational views generally seem completely absurd to an outsider, people within groups that hold these views are often not aware of the bizarre nature of their convictions.
-We don’t have to go far back in our history to find absurd beliefs.
-In the 18th century, a large part of the population believed in witchcraft, in the fact that an English woman, Mary Toft, had given birth to rabbits and that there were recipes to produce not only gold (alchemy) but also live animals (such as a scorpion by placing basil leaves between two stones and letting it heat in the sun).
+Interestingly, however, whereas blatantly irrational views generally seem completely absurd to an outsider, people within groups that hold these views are often not aware of the bizarre nature of their convictions.
+We do not have to go back far inti our own histories to find seemingly absurd beliefs.
+In the 18th century, a large part of the population believed in witchcraft, to the extent that an English woman, Mary Toft, was believed to have given birth to rabbits and that there were recipes to produce not only gold (alchemy) but also live animals (such as a scorpion by placing basil leaves between two stones and letting it heat in the sun).

-From the outside, these views seem absurd and it is hard to imagine that a large part of the population held such beliefs.
+From the outside, these views seem absurd, and it is hard to imagine that a large part of the population held such beliefs.
 But our contemporary illusions are not so different.
 We have rid ourselves of many misbeliefs since the 18th century, mainly thanks to the development of modern sciences, but we certainly did not rid ourselves of all illusions.
 How would someone from the 23rd century look at our widespread superstitions (touching wood, being apprehensive on Friday the 13th, etc.)?
 And what would she think of the popular belief that surviving for a week on so-called 'detox' juices and tea clears our body of toxins (which toxins is usually not specified), and that an ethereal, supernatural being was incarnated in a human body some 2000 years ago?

 The fact that illusions are part of a coherent worldview and do not look so strange from the inside, only makes it more difficult to expose them.
 The problem is also that with our intuition or common sense, we can perhaps expose the most outrageous claims, but certainly not all illusions.
 On the contrary, irrationality often stems from our intuitive or spontaneous thinking.
 In other words, normal thinking leads us astray.
 We tumble from one cognitive trap into another.
 It makes us 'predictably irrational', as the behavioral economist Dan Ariely (2010) describes it.